AroosaIjaz/AroosaIjaz.github.io/_portfolio/all_that_is_left.md

 In theory? in mind? in principle?

-In scarcity, war, plague or authoritarianism...?
+In scarcity? in war? in plague? or in authoritarianism...?

 In one of her works, philosopher [Hannah Arendt](https://en.wikipedia.org/wiki/Hannah_Arendt) argued that the presence of a moral choice and non-violent resistance is always there, even under totalitarianism.